spinnaker/spinnaker.io/content/en/docs/reference/pipeline/stages/_index.md

 ## Cloud Foundry

+### Bake CF Manifest
+Bake a manifest with 1 or more variables files.
+Similar to `cf push --vars-file vars.yml`.
+See the Cloud Foundry documentation about [Variable Substitution](https://docs.cloudfoundry.org/devguide/deploy-apps/manifest-attributes.html#variable-substitution).

 ### Create Service Key
 Generate credentials for a service instance.
-Similar to `cf create-service-key`; see the Cloud Foundry documentation about how to [Create a Service Key](https://docs.cloudfoundry.org/devguide/services/service-keys.html#create).
+Similar to `cf create-service-key`.
+See the Cloud Foundry documentation about how to [Create a Service Key](https://docs.cloudfoundry.org/devguide/services/service-keys.html#create).

 ### Delete Service Key
 Delete an existing service key.
-Similar to `cf delete-service-key`; see the Cloud Foundry documentation about how to [Delete a Service Key](https://docs.cloudfoundry.org/devguide/services/service-keys.html#delete).
+Similar to `cf delete-service-key`.
+See the Cloud Foundry documentation about how to [Delete a Service Key](https://docs.cloudfoundry.org/devguide/services/service-keys.html#delete).

 ### Deploy Service
 Create a service instance.
-Similar to `cf create-service`; see the Cloud Foundry documentation about [Creating Service Instances](https://docs.cloudfoundry.org/devguide/services/managing-services.html#create).
+Similar to `cf create-service`.
+See the Cloud Foundry documentation about [Creating Service Instances](https://docs.cloudfoundry.org/devguide/services/managing-services.html#create).

 ### Destroy Service
 Delete a service instance.
-Similar to `cf delete-service`; see the Cloud Foundry documentation about how to [Delete a Service Instance](https://docs.cloudfoundry.org/devguide/services/managing-services.html#delete).
+Similar to `cf delete-service`.
+See the Cloud Foundry documentation about how to [Delete a Service Instance](https://docs.cloudfoundry.org/devguide/services/managing-services.html#delete).

 ### Map Load Balancer
 Map a Load Balancer (a Cloud Foundry route) to a server group (Cloud Foundry app).
 The domain must already exist in the Cloud Foundry org.
 If the route does not already exist, it will be created.
-Similar to `cf map-route`; see the Cloud Foundry documentation about how to [Map a Route to Your App](https://docs.cloudfoundry.org/devguide/deploy-apps/routes-domains.html#map-route).
+Similar to `cf map-route`.
+See the Cloud Foundry documentation about how to [Map a Route to Your App](https://docs.cloudfoundry.org/devguide/deploy-apps/routes-domains.html#map-route).

 ### Share Service
 Share a service instance with a specific org / spaces.
-Similar to `cf share-service`; see the Cloud Foundry documentation about [Sharing a Service Instance](https://docs.cloudfoundry.org/devguide/services/sharing-instances.html#sharing).
+Similar to `cf share-service`.
+See the Cloud Foundry documentation about [Sharing a Service Instance](https://docs.cloudfoundry.org/devguide/services/sharing-instances.html#sharing).

 ### Unmap Load Balancer
 Unmap a Load Balancer (a Cloud Foundry route) from a server group (Cloud Foundry app).
-Similar to `cf unmap-route`; see the Cloud Foundry documentation about how to [Unmap a Route](https://docs.cloudfoundry.org/devguide/deploy-apps/routes-domains.html#unmap-route).
+Similar to `cf unmap-route`.
+See the Cloud Foundry documentation about how to [Unmap a Route](https://docs.cloudfoundry.org/devguide/deploy-apps/routes-domains.html#unmap-route).

 ### Unshare Service
 Unshare a service instance with a specific org / space.
-Similar to `cf unshare-service`; see the Cloud Foundry documentation about [Unsharing a Service Instance](https://docs.cloudfoundry.org/devguide/services/sharing-instances.html#unsharing).
+Similar to `cf unshare-service`.
+See the Cloud Foundry documentation about [Unsharing a Service Instance](https://docs.cloudfoundry.org/devguide/services/sharing-instances.html#unsharing).

 ## Kubernetes